Edit

 Screenshot of saving and running activity.

-2. You can monitor the running process and check the results on the Output tab below the data pipeline canvas.
+2. You can monitor the running process and check the results on the Output tab below the pipeline canvas.
 Select the run details button (with the glasses icon highlighted) to view the run details.

-Screenshot of the output of the data pipeline.
+Screenshot of the output of the pipeline.

-3. You can also schedule the data pipeline to run with a specific frequency as required.
-Below is an example scheduling the data pipeline to run every 15 minutes.
+3. You can also schedule the pipeline to run with a specific frequency as required.
+Below is an example scheduling the pipeline to run every 15 minutes.
 You can also specify the Start time and End time for your schedule.
 If you don't specify a start time, the start time is the time your schedule applies.
-If you don't specify an end time, your data pipeline run keeps recurring every 15 minutes.
+If you don't specify an end time, your pipeline run keeps recurring every 15 minutes.

-Screenshot of scheduling the data pipeline.
+Screenshot of scheduling the pipeline.